-In the event of a tie, the competitor with the highest score in the Sectioning project will be declared the winner.
-If a tie remains, the competitor with the high score in the Door Skin project will be declared the winner.
-If a tie still remains, the competitor with the highest score in the Measuring criteria will be declared the winner.
+- Tiebreaker #1: In the event of a tie, the competitor with the highest score in the Sectioning project will be declared the winner. - Tiebreaker #2: If a tie remains, the competitor with the high score in the Door Skin project will be declared the winner.
+I - Tiebreaker #3: f a tie still remains, the competitor with the highest score in the Measuring criteria will be declared the winner.